seqcode/miniMDS/README.md

 a can be any value >1, including non-integer.

+A secondary scaling factor is used for short-range interactions.
+The default value is 2.5.
+You can change this using -a2.
+(Reducing this can help with "clumping" in the structure.)

+``python minimds.py -a2 2 GM12878_combined_22_10kb.bed``

 ##### Classical MDS

 Classical MDS (cMDS), also called principal coordinates analysis, is a variant of MDS that is faster under certain circumstances.
 The miniMDS tool supports cMDS but NOT with partitioned MDS.
 Use the --classical option.